xcp-ng/xcp-ng-org/docs/management/ha.md

 We'll see 3 different scenarios for the host, with an example on 2 hosts, **lab1** and **lab2**:

-* Physically "hard" shutdown the server
+* Physically power off the server.
 * Physically remove the **storage** connection
 * Physically remove the **network** connection